agriculturegovau/agds-next/.changeset/perfect-berries-beg.md

 '@ag.ds-next/react': minor
 ---

-`DateRangePicker` has been moved into it's own entrypoint.
+`DateRangePicker` has been moved to it's own entry point.

 `DateRangePicker` will continue to work out of the the `@ag.ds-next/react/date-picker` entrypoint, but this usage has been marked as deprecated and will be removed in the next major release.